awslabs/flowgger/README.md

 What the use cases for this?
 ----------------------------

-Injecting massive amounts of non-critical syslog data to an ElasticSearch cluster, possibly via [Graylog](https://www.graylog.org/).
+Currently: injecting massive amounts of non-critical syslog data to an ElasticSearch cluster, possibly via [Graylog](https://www.graylog.org/).

+Other protocols and codecs will be implemented later on.

 How efficient is RFC5424?
 -------------------------